BlackGoku36/BG36-tutorials/Armory/src/Mechanism/SaveLoad/SL-2.md

 <iframe width="480" height="360" src="https://blackgoku36.github.io/armory-tutorials/Armory/src/save_load_8.mp4" frameborder="0"> </iframe>

-Now to adding cube location and rotation to save_game.json for saving and loading.

-Go back to `SaveLoadMechanism.hx`, we will get cube's location and rotation and add it to json structure.
+We use `typedef` structure to have it hold some of the cube's properties, and use this structure to save/load to json.

 ```haxe
 // In SaveLoadMechanism.hx